kboeh/kboeh/README.md

 - 🤔 I’m looking for help with a pesky Jest test I have been working on.
 Also, I am always looking to find opportunities where I can use my skills to contribute.

-- 💬 Ask me about anything within my skillset (check below).
+- 💬 Ask me about anything within my skill set (check below).
 I love to help!

-- ⚡ Fun fact: I've taught a wide range of kids to adults in my career as an educator.
-If you think I can help you get a better understanding of this tech stuff, please don't hesitate to ask.
+- ⚡ Fun fact: I love making art on my Wacom using Photoshop and Illustrator.

 </td><td valign="top" width="50%">